Student Rights and Responsibilities

 Student Participation in Institutional Government

 Student publications and the student press are a valuable aid in establishing and maintaining an atmosphere of free and responsible discussion and of intellectual exploration on the campus.
-They are a means of bringing student concerns to the attention of the faculty and the College authorities and of formulating student opinion on various issues on the campus and in the world.
+They are a means of bringing student concerns to the attention of the faculty and the University authorities and of formulating student opinion on various issues on the campus and in the world.

-- The student press shall be free of censorship and advance approval of copy, and its editors and managers shall be free to develop editorial policies subject to the responsibility to abide by established principles of journalistic ethics and practice and to avoid violation of rights or liberties of persons by defamatory expression, undocumented allegations, harassment, invasion of privacy, or violation of the community and College standards of decency.
-The College shall not use the provision of withholding of financial resources as a means of censorship of student publications.
+- The student press shall be free of censorship and advance approval of copy, and its editors and managers shall be free to develop editorial policies subject to the responsibility to abide by established principles of journalistic ethics and practice and to avoid violation of rights or liberties of persons by defamatory expression, undocumented allegations, harassment, invasion of privacy, or violation of the community and University standards of decency.
+The University shall not use the provision of withholding of financial resources as a means of censorship of student publications.

 - Editors and managers of student publications shall be protected from suspension and removal because of student, faculty, administrative, or public disapproval of editorial policy or publication content, so long as the standards set forth in the previous paragraph are met.
-Editors and managers shall be subject to removal only in accordance with established policies, regulations, and procedures of the College.
+Editors and managers shall be subject to removal only in accordance with established policies, regulations, and procedures of the University.

 The institution and its faculty encourage free discussion, inquiry, and expression in the classroom in accordance with the orderly processes established for classroom instruction.
 Student academic performance will be evaluated solely on the basis of legitimate academic and professional concerns and not on unrelated opinions or beliefs held or expressed or conduct unrelated to legitimate institutional concerns.